Our proposed merger with Australian Mutual Bank

 When will members be asked to vote?

 A member vote is expected in 2026.
-We’ll provide regular updates and further information as we reach important milestones later this year to help our members make an informed decision about the proposed merger.
+We’ll provide regular updates and information as we reach important milestones ahead of vote to help our members make an informed decision.

 How do I vote?